 Newspaper reports allege that he ran a business in which girls were kidnapped,

-that the girls were confined in cells in the basement of one of his houses,
+confined in cells in the basement of one of his houses,

 them out of the country for a life of child prostitution.
 Child pornographic

-videotapes are also involved.
+videotaping was also involved.

 house.
 They found a dungeon built in the basement from which they rescued two

 young girls: Laetitia Delhez, 12 and Sabine Dardenne, 14.
 They told

 police that they had been raped and videotaped repeatedly.
 At least 300 child